TSTanabe/HMSS2/README.md

     NZ_CABKUE010000001.1	Prodigal_v2.6.3	CDS	3	320	60.2	-	0	ID=NZ_CABKUE010000001.1_1;

+If the line end after the identifier no `;` character may be required.

 ### Retrieve sequences from database examples
 Protein sequences detected by the hidden Markov Models can be retrieved with `-fd` followed by the names of the desired proteins.
 All proteins of a named gene cluster can be retrieved with the `-fk` command followed by the keywords of the desired gene cluster(s).
 Both commands combined retrieves all sequences matching both, the given keyword(s) and the given domain(s).
+All these option require the `-db` command to specify the local database.

-if sequences of one or more proteins are to be output from the local database, the options -db and -fd are required.
+If sequences of one or more proteins are to be output from the local database, the options `-db` and `-fd` are required.
 By default, the local database is located in the results folder of HMSS2.
 In addition, the corresponding path is also output during the initial search in the terminal.
 The desired protein types are written after the -fd option separated by blanks. the names can also be incomplete.
-An input of Dsr would therefore output all proteins that have Dsr in their designation (oxDsrA, redDsrA
+An input of Dsr would therefore output all proteins that have Dsr in their designation (oxDsrA, redDsrA, oxDsrB ...).

     ./HMSSS -db /path/to/database.db -fd protein_1 protein_2 protein_3

+Analogously, all proteins sequences of a certain named gene cluster type can be output.
+This is specified via `-fk`.

+    ./HMSSS -db /path/to/database.db -fk cluster_type1 cluster_type2

 ## Result files
-The results are stored in the local database located at scripts/results in separete project folders.
+The results each search are stored in the local database located at scripts/results in separate project folders.
 For each search, the respective storage location of the HMSS2 database is output in the terminal.
-Output from a datebase specified by the `-db` option is made on request via the `-fd` or `-dfd` option can be used for this (see also command options).
+Output from a datebase specified by the `-db` option is made on request via the `-fd` or `-fk` option can be used for this (see also command options).
 Each request generates a new folder with a unique timestamp that includes all generated files:

 * **report.txt** is a tab separated file with a summary of the metadata of the output sequences.
 Columns of this file report the proteinID, domains, domains scores, domain coordinates in the proteins sequence, as well as the contig, gene stat and end, strand and locustag.
 If a genecluster is present the keyword , completeness of the gene pattern and collinearity is also added to this list.
 The columns of this file described the following data: